The first thing you must realize about life after bariatric surgery is this: It's not a quick fix.

 In order to maintain effective weight loss management efforts, and more importantly, preserve patient safety, experts at our weight loss center strongly advise that women of childbearing age use the most effective forms of birth control during the first 16 to 24 months after weight loss surgery.
 The added demands that pregnancy places on your body and the potential for fetal damage make this one of the most important requirements.

 Although the short-term effects of weight-loss surgery are well understood, there are still questions to be answered about the long-term effects on nutrition and body systems.
 Nutritional deficiencies that occur over the course of many years will need to be studied, and may depend on your diet after bariatric surgery.
 At our weight loss center, we conduct periodic check-ups for anemia (low red blood cell count) and Vitamin B12, folate and iron levels.
-DeKalb Medical’s weight loss center conducts weight loss management follow-up tests for patients at least yearly or more often as indicated.
-Read more about our Follow-up Plan for Bariatric Patients.
+Emory Decatur Hospital’s weight loss center conducts weight loss management follow-up tests for patients at least yearly or more often as indicated.

 The widespread use of support groups has provided weight loss surgery patients with an excellent opportunity to discuss various personal and professional issues with weight loss management.
 Many learn, for example, that weight loss surgery will not immediately resolve existing emotional issues or heal the years of damage that morbid obesity might have inflicted on their emotional well-being.
 Our surgeons have weight loss management support groups in place at our weight loss center to assist you with short- and long-term questions and needs, including the most effective exercise and diets after bariatric surgery.
 Most bariatric surgeons who frequently perform weight loss surgery will tell you that ongoing post-surgical bariatric weight loss management support helps produce the greatest level of success for patients in their lives after undergoing surgery.

 In some cases, successful weight loss management may require plastic surgery to achieve the look and feel you desire after weight loss surgery.
-Contact the DeKalb Medical weight loss center for more information about bariatric weight loss management.
+Contact the Emory Decatur Hospital Comprehensive Weight Loss Center for more information about bariatric weight loss management.